mensago/mensago-docs/keycard.md

 **Alternate-Encryption-Key:** another public key reserved for future use.
 This field is optional.

 **Time-To-Live:** Number of days in which the keycard may remain in a resolver cache.
-Recommended value is 7.
+Recommended value is 7, but it may not be less than 1 or more than 30.
 After this period of time, a resolver MUST check to ensure that the keycard has not changed.

 **Expires:** The date and time after which this keycard is considered to be expired.
 Keycard resolvers and clients MUST refuse to deliver messages to users with expired keycards.